mekomlusa/TESLA-docker/README.md

 Restart the Nginx server and your app should display for incoming HTTPS traffic as well.

-Method 2: Use Traefik to manage docker networks
+**Method 2: Use Traefik to manage docker network traffic**

 Refer to the instruction [here](https://www.digitalocean.com/community/tutorials/how-to-use-traefik-as-a-reverse-proxy-for-docker-containers-on-ubuntu-16-04)

-It's also possible to use Nginx proxy as an alternative network.
+--> It's also possible to use Nginx-proxy as an alternative network policy.
 The setup is similar to Traefik.